mr3xplorer/labs/README.md

 ## Getting Started

-To start with the labs, navigate to the desired topic folder and open the corresponding markdown file.
+To start with the labs, navigate to the desired topic folder and open the corresponding markdown file or folder.

 Happy learning!